newking9088/sql-guide-to-solve-complex-data-science-problems/how_to_sql.md

 |             | 300.00 |
 |             | 1300.00|

-Now we can do aggregation for each Location like total sales, average sales, max sales, min sales etc. The table below shows table for total sales for each location.
+Now, we can do aggregation for each Location like total sales, average sales, max sales, min sales, etc. The table below shows table for total sales for each location.

 | Location    | Total Sales |
 |-------------|-------------|